seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 not: he there: that he: look you there.

 **AJAX**
 O thou damned cur!
-I shall–
+I shall--

 **ACHILLES**
-Will you set your wit to a fool’s?
+Will you set your wit to a fool's?

 **THERSITES**
 No, I warrant you; for a fools will shame it.